AmitMoran/euclid_depth_transcode/README.md

 ## Contributing to the Project

-The Intel&reg; Euclid&trade; Depth follower sample is developed and distributed under a BSD-3 license as noted in [licenses/License.txt](licenses/License.txt).
+The Intel&reg; Euclid&trade; Depth transcode sample is developed and distributed under a BSD-3 license as noted in [licenses/License.txt](licenses/License.txt).

 By making a contribution to this project, I certify that: